 Top Attractions around Avenidas Novas | Saldanha | Picoas:

 The Calouste Gulbenkian Museum, Dr. Anastácio Gonçalves House-Museum, Pastelaria Versailles, El Corte Inglés Shopping Centre.

 Where to stay around Avenidas Novas | Saldanha | Picoas:

-Deceptively peaceful during the day, Bairro Alto, situated right next door to Chaido really comes alive at night.
-It’s not the prettiest of neighbourhoods either, but if you enjoy the unapologetic and somewhat grungy old city look & feel, then it’s definitely worth wandering through!
-Or visit at night of course, when you’re ready for a drink, or two or three!
+Deceptively peaceful during the day, Bairro Alto, situated right next door to Chiado really comes alive at night.
+It’s not the prettiest of neighbourhoods either, but if you enjoy the unapologetic grungy old city look and feel, then it’s definitely worth wandering through!
+Or visit at night of course, when the crowds descend.

 Undoubtedly known as being the party district of Lisbon, Bairro Alto is made up of a maze of narrow streets lined with bars and clubs of every sort, kind and taste.
 And at night you’ll find party-goers flocking to this area to enjoy the best of Lisbon’s nightlife.

-Of course, it does depend in which street you stay in this neighbourhood, as some streets are pretty quiet and devoid of the raucous revellers.
+Of course, it does depend on which street you stay in this neighbourhood, as some streets are pretty quiet and devoid of the raucous party crowds.
 But for me, it’s best enjoyed simply for that, its party atmosphere, and not somewhere to base yourself whilst staying in Lisbon.